Updated by Kristin Vegh.

 8. Participate in an event.

 Event marketing doesn’t have to involve expensive trade shows.
 You can get visibility at a local charity race or by sponsoring a youth recreation league.
-Bonus: you’ll support your community too.
+Bonus: You’ll support your community too.
 Want to stay online?
 Host a webinar and promote it via social media.
-Try GoToWebinar for as little as $49/month.

-Also look at checking events in your area, such local town days and other celebrations where you can meet your neighbors and introduce them to your business.
-You’ll not only be gaining a valuable opportunity to show what you can do, you’ll be building goodwill in your community, which can go a long way toward building future business.
+Also look for events in your area, such local town days and other celebrations where you can meet your neighbors and introduce them to your business.
+You’ll not only be gaining a valuable opportunity to show what you can do, you’ll also be building goodwill in your community, which can go a long way toward building future business.

 The Secret to Small Business Marketing